Last Site Update: September 19th, 2017 | Latest Version: 6.0.0

 Now, if the project never had the .project nor .pydevproject files, there are 2 choices:

-Just go through the File > New > PyDev Project wizard and select as the directory the directory with your sources.
+Just go through the File > New > PyDev Project wizard and select as the directory the directory with your sources (properly configuring the source folders in the process -- see: Creating a Project for more information).

 Create the .project and .pydevproject files from the template below and use File > Import > Existing Projects into Workspace to import it.
 Note that this option is more a reference for people that want to automate creating multiple projects at once.